top of page

 Clients are coached to seek activities that provoke uncertainty—asking for rejection or letting awkward silences breathe—because actively requesting stronger anxiety retrains the amygdala to tolerate distress and dismantles rules like constant self-attack and comparison

-Know the rules of anxiety.
-Then break them (4).png
+Know the rules of anxiety quiz

 Contact